martintrojer/martintrojer.github.com/content/post/2013-06-06-scheme-in-scala.md

 - lisp
 title: Scheme in Scala
 ---
-In this post I present some of my experiences writing a [Scheme interpreter in Scala](https://github.com/martintrojer/scheme-scala) (as an external DSL) and compare it with my recent similar experiences in Clojure and F#.
+In this post, I present some of my experiences writing a [Scheme interpreter in Scala](https://github.com/martintrojer/scheme-scala) (as an external DSL) and compare it with my recent similar experiences in Clojure and F#.

 Overall, the Scala solution is very similar to the [F# one](https://github.com/martintrojer/scheme-fsharp).
 Not very surprising, since the problem lends itself well to case classes / discriminated union types and pattern matching.
-One difference is more type declarations in Scala, due to the lack of a Hindley-Milner type inference.
-Scala uses a "flow based" type inferrer, which is less powerful than ML, but apparently works better for OO sub-classes etc. I will look into this in a future blog post.
+One difference is more type declarations in Scala, due to the lack of Hindley-Milner type inference.
+Scala uses a "flow-based" type inferrer, which is less powerful than ML but apparently works better for OO subclasses, etc. I will look into this in a future blog post.

-Here's the eval / apply functions;
+Here's the eval/apply function:

 {{< highlight scala >}}
 def eval(env: Env, expr: ExprT): (Env, ExprT) = expr match {